 DIODE section.
 It is the reverse characteristics we

+will discuss here.
 The basic parameters of a zener diode are: (a) Obviously,the zener voltage must be specified.
 The most common range of zener voltage is 3.3 volts to 75 volts, however voltages out of this range are available. (b) A tolerance of the specified voltage must be stated.
 While the most popular tolerances are 5% and 10%, more precision tolerances as low as 0.05 % are available .
 A test current (Iz) must be specified with the voltage and tolerance. (c) The power handling capability must be specified for the zener diode.
 Popular power ranges are: 1/4, 1/2, 1 , 5, 10, and 50 Watts. |